 4. Provide accurate support with suggested answers

 At Tomorrow, Gerber and his team quickly learned to love using Ultimate’s suggested answers tool.
-Powered by natural language processing (NLP) technology, their AI chatbot can reliably understand a customer’s intent and offer agents an assisted reply.
+Powered by natural language processing (NLP) technology, their chatbot can reliably understand a customer’s intent and then offer agents an assisted reply.
 Not only does this improve consistency, but allows agents to answer customer queries faster.

 5. Offer multilingual customer care